 Now, being lonely in a marriage does not exactly mean you are in a bad marriage.
 It is possible that to the outside world and your friends, the two of you might seem to be the perfect couple.
 It may also not mean that you do not love your partner.
 But the emotional distance and lack of intimacy may lead to a heightened belief that the marriage is collapsing.

 So how do you define loneliness?
-“If your union isn’t one in which humour comes easily; it isn’t one in which your partner’s idiosyncrasies are still endearing, or isn’t one in which your emotional needs are being met, perhaps you are in a lonely marriage,” explains marriage researcher Carol Bruess in a TED session.
+“If your union isn’t one in which humor comes easily, it isn’t one in which your partner’s idiosyncrasies are still endearing or isn’t one in which your emotional needs are being met, perhaps you are in a lonely marriage,” explains marriage researcher Carol Bruess in a TED session.